Shafaqqatrana/PowerBI_Capstone_Project/README.md

-I am excited to share my latest data visualization project using Power BI.
+I am excited to share my data visualization project using Power BI.
 This is a Capstone Project given by Analytics Vidhya as a final assessment of their PowerBI Course and the Data consists of a simple food delivery company data set like Zomato and Swiggy.

 As We know in Real Life Scenario a client let's you know their requirements, like what they want in Power BI report, So Analytics Vidhya also gave some questions which were.